 You can also choose to offset the emissions from your trip, either through the airline or through an organisation like Greenfleet.

 If you’re travelling by car, find a sustainable car rental option.
 With Car Next Door you can rent cars from real people in your community, so unlike other car hire and car-sharing options you’re making use of existing cars rather than brand new cars manufactured just for you to borrow.
-Plus all the emissions from your driving will be offset through Greenfleet and their native reforestation programs, so your transport will be carbon neutral.
+Plus the carbon footprint of your trip will be reduced through Greenfleet and their native reforestation programs.

 Find eco-friendly accommodation